 Let’s start with the responsive web design (RWD) definition.
-So what is responsive design?
-According to Google, the design of a website is responsive when it meets the needs of users that browse it on different devices.
+What is responsive design?
+According to Google, the design is responsive when it meets the needs of users that browse it on different devices.
 Hence, the layout of content adapts to a certain device depending on its size and capabilities.
-For example, on a smartphone, users see the content of an online store in one column, on a tablet in two columns, and on a computer monitor shows a full-size version.
+For example, on a smartphone, users see the content of an online store in one column, on a tablet in two columns, on a computer monitor shows a full-size version.
 Such automatic adjustment allows users to enjoy a perfect browsing experience in any specific case.
-Furthermore, calls to action, buttons, and other elements of a web resource are displayed in a way that makes the usage as convenient as possible, eliminates the need to scroll, etc.
+Furthermore, calls to action, buttons.
+Other elements of a web resource are displayed in a way that makes the usage as convenient as possible, eliminates the need to scroll, etc.

 On 21 April 2015, Google launched a mobile-friendly algorithm, which considers whether websites are adapted to be browsed.
 This factor directly influences the ranking of an online store in search results for a certain query.
-You can check how website looks on such devices with the help of a special analyzer.
+Check how website looks on such devices with the help of a special analyzer.

 Why is Responsive Design So Good?

-As we already mentioned, the responsive web design of an online store allows making it more comfortable for users that browse the web on mobile, such as smartphones and tablets.
-Below we will tell you about several other benefits that such online store design brings to an e-commerce business.
+The responsive web design of an online store allows making it more comfortable for users that browse the web on mobile, such as smartphones, tablets.
+Below we will tell about several other benefits.

 According to the data provided by a set of studies, the number of online stores developed using a responsive layout is still less than 5%.
-So if you promptly switch to such a design in the nearest future, this can give you a competitive advantage in the niche.
+If you promptly switch to such a design in the nearest future, this can give a competitive advantage in the niche.

 Better user experience

-The main disadvantage of browsing an online store that is not adapted for mobile is that users are forced to do additional scrolling and other unnecessary actions.
-This irritates them and nudges them towards closing the page of a website.
-Responsive layout design prevents such situations and helps to make the interaction with an online store on mobile convenient.
+The main disadvantage is that users are forced to do additional scrolling, other unnecessary actions.
+This irritates them, nudges them towards closing the page.
+Responsive layout design prevents such situations, helps to make the interaction with an online store on mobile convenient.

 Is Responsive Design Really Necessary in Case?

 Step 1.
 Analyze competitors.
-Just browse the websites of main competitors and check whether they are using a responsive layout.
-If yes, they probably have solid reasons to do that, and you also should consider such an option.
-You can check any website mobile responsive design using already mentioned service Screenfly.
+Just browse the websites of main competitors.
+Check whether they are using a responsive layout.
+If yes, they probably have solid reasons to do that, you also should consider such an option.

 Step 2.
 Use Google Analytics.
-A special report in this web analytics service can tell you what devices people use to visit websites and the share of smartphones and tablets.
-If they comprise at least 10% and you see that the number will continue to grow, it’s time to think about responsive design.
+A special report in this web analytics service can tell what devices people use to visit websites, the share of smartphones, tablets.
+If they comprise at least 10%.
+The number will continue to grow, it’s time to think about responsive design.

 These two steps are enough to understand whether you need to make the website responsive.
-Of course, in some niches, the share of mobile visitors is very small and unlikely to grow, but in most e-commerce spheres, mobile audience comprises 20-30% of all users, and sometimes even more.
+In some niches, the share of mobile visitors is unlikely to grow, but in most e-commerce spheres, the mobile audience comprises 20-30% of all users, and sometimes even more.